Safeguarding Policy

 Purpose

-We recognise that the welfare and wellbeing of all children and adults at risk is paramount and that all individuals have a right to equal protection for all types of harm regardless of their age, gender, race, religion or belief, ability, family status, social background or sexual identity and should be able to sing in a safe and fun environment.
+Commitment to safeguarding: AV believes that a child, young person or adult-at-risk should never experience abuse of any kind.
+We recognise that we have a responsibility to promote the welfare of all children, young people and adults at risk.
+We are committed to safeguarding the well-being of all children, young people and adults at risk we come into contact with and to protecting them from harm.
+Everyone involved with AV has a responsibility to promote the welfare of all children, young people and adults at risk and to keep them safe.
+We recognise that all individuals have a right to equal protection for all types of harm regardless of their age, gender, race, religion or belief, ability, family status, social background or sexual identity and should be able to sing in and engage with a safe and fun environment.

 Aims